kerialexander/athletic_sales_analysis/README.md

 **_Combining and Cleaning the Data_**:To complete this challenge, I imported two CSV files, athletic_sales_2020.csv and athletic_sales_2021.csv and read them into the DataFrames.

-**_Analyzing the Data_**: After the initial data analysis was completed, the data was transformed to facilitate better and easier analysis.
-This involved creating subtotal columns and columns for the cost of each line using unit cost, quantity, and shipping price.
-A column was also added to calculate the profit of each line using line cost and line price.
+**_Analyzing the Data_**: After the CSV files were imported, I conducted data analysis to confirm that the two DataFrames had similar names and data types.
+I subsequently combined the two DataFrames by the rows using an inner join and I reset the index.
+After combining the DataFrames, I checked for any null values, checked each column's data type, converted the "invoice_date" colume to a datetime data type, and confirmed that the data type had been changed correctly.
+I then conducted data analysis utilizing the groupby and pivot_table functions.

 **_Confirming the Work_**: To ensure that the athletic sales data analysis program ran as intended, I used both the groupby and pivot_table functions.
-I then checked the results against each other and the sample output tables provided in the Module 5 Challenge instructions.
+I subsequently checked the results against each other and the sample output tables provided in the Module 5 Challenge instructions to confirm the output matched the expected outcomes.

 # Programming Language
 I used Python programming language to create the code for this project in Visual Studio Code.